Updated

 All the user attributes derived from the external IdP will also be pass-through to the application (Thrift) without having the capability of editing them anywhere.

-Ah, you got me there!
-Okay, okay, I'll admit it.
-I lied 🤥.
-Currently, Asgardeo doesn't allow federated connection logins through My Account*.
-Regardless of whether JIT is enabled or disabled.
 This is because Asgardeo is still in its baby steps.
 Support for that capability will be enabled soon.
-When that happens, I'll make sure to update this article.
+When that happens, I’ll make sure to update this article.
 I pinky swear!

-What JIT Brings to the Table?
+What JIT brings to the table?

 In general, JIT user provisioning aims to reduce your workload and save time when managing federated user identities.
 Otherwise, you would have to create accounts manually through APIs whenever a new user registers for your application using SSO.